 Over the next 10 years the NSDC continued to build awareness of the Stolen Generations both in Australia and internationally, of the trauma and injustices they have faced as detailed in the Bringing them home Report, and of the need for Federal, State and Territory governments of Australia to respond to and implement the fifty four recommendations of the Report.
 Between 2000 and 2007, the NSDC focussed its attention especially on the need for a formal apology to the Stolen Generations from the Federal Government.

 By 2001, each State and Territory government had issued a full apology to the Stolen Generations (as recommended in the Bringing them home Report), but the Federal Government had not, with then Prime Minister John Howard refusing time and time again to issue an apology on behalf of the nation.

 At the launch of the ‘Us taken away kids’ Report by the Human Rights and Equal Opportunity Commission in Sydney on 11 December 2007, Minister for Indigenous Affairs Jenny Macklin announced a commitment by the new Prime Minister Kevin Rudd to apologise to the Stolen Generations, and to ‘framing this apology, both the language and the nature of the apology, in a consultative and respectful way’.
 NSDC members advocated strongly for a full package of measures to accompany the apology, including compensation.

-Former NSDC Indigenous Co Chair Helen Moran lobbied tirelessly, arguing that it must be truly meaningful to the Stolen Generations, and that it recognise the ongoing need for the Bringing them home Report’s recommendations to be fully implemented.
-Ultimately, the NSDC’s advice on the wording of the Apology delivered by Prime Minister Kevin Rudd on 13 February 2008 helped to ensure that tangible references to the Stolen Generations and to the need for healing and reconciliation were made – in spite of the fact that the Federal Government would not agree to monetary compensation.
+Former NSDC Co-Chair Helen Moran lobbied tirelessly, arguing that it must be truly meaningful to the Stolen Generations, and that it recognise the ongoing need for the Bringing them home Report’s recommendations to be fully implemented.
+Ultimately, the NSDC’s advice on the wording of the Apology delivered by then Prime Minister Kevin Rudd on 13 February 2008 helped to ensure that tangible references to the Stolen Generations and to the need for healing and reconciliation were made – in spite of the fact that the Federal Government would not agree to monetary compensation.

-Every February since the Apology, the NSDC has held Anniversary of the Apology events in Canberra and Sydney – encouraging others to do the same across Australia.
+Since the Apology, the NSDC has held Apology Anniversary events and continues to encourage others to do the same across Australia.